How I treat Logo

 • Presents as sudden worsening anemia

-• Skin lesions- Ulcerations, gouty tophi, chronic leg dermatitis, (related to decreased RBC deformability)
+• Skin lesions- Leg ulcers, gouty tophi, chronic leg dermatitis, (related to decreased RBC deformability)

 • Extramedullary erythropoiesis- Masses may form in spine, kidney etc